elissacoury/lol-data-analysis/README.md

 | top        |   5.02403 |                734.169 |  2.95377 | 488.639 |      257.898 | 364.067 | 2.79676 |       30.8533 |

 This is a pivot table, showing the averaged values for relevant columns when assessing player stats.
 It shows interesting information, where the bottom and support positions take less damage than other positions and jungle takes the most.
 Support also has much higher vision score with much loser # of average kills.
 These can help when formualting a prediction problem, and determing what columns provide the most information about positions.

 ---

+## Assessment of Missingness

+The columns 'goldat_', 'xpat_', 'csat_', 'opp_goldat_', 'opp_xpat_', 'opp_csat_', 'golddiffat_', 'xpdiffat_', 'csdiffat_', 'killsat_', 'assistsat_', 'deathsat_', 'opp_killsat_', 'opp_assistsat_', 'opp_deathsat_' (for 10, 15, 20, 25 minutes) would logically make sense to be NMAR.
+This is because their missingness is related to the data reported.
+If there is no data recorded for these values, it could be attributed to the fact that the game might not be occurring at that time.
+In this case, it's related to the nature of the feature, as it is specifically about game stats at a specific time.
+This makes it seem NMAR.

+However, there is a gamelength column, which is in seconds.
+This technically makes it Missing At Random (MAR), because we can look at that column to determine if the other columns will be missing.
+This dependancy makes the previous columns MAR.

+---